nickfargo/state/_includes/content/api/state/events.md

 () ->
 {% endhighlight %}

-A state is properly deallocated with a call to [`destroy`](#state--methods--destroy), either on itself or on a superstate.
+A state is properly deallocated with a call to the [`destroy` method](#state--methods--destroy) of either itself or a superstate.
 The `destroy` event is emitted immediately prior to the state and its contents being cleared.

 Listeners of `destroy` are called with no arguments.